 Anne, Lady Berkeley, Anne Boleyn and the Fortunes of the Berkeley family.

-Berkeley Castle, in Gloucester-shire, the family home of Elizabeth Craven's ancestors, has been occupied by a succession of Berkeleys since before the Norman Conquest.
+Berkeley Castle in Gloucestershire, the family home of Elizabeth Craven's ancestors, has been occupied by a succession of Berkeleys since before the Norman Conquest.
 Rarely however has it been governed by a woman.

 ![]() |